Academics

 Many of the transferable courses students need to complete for the Associate in Arts for Transfer to CSU (AA-T) or Associate in Science for Transfer to CSU (AS-T) will have a C-ID designation.
 C-ID is also useful for students who attend — or have attended — more than one California Community College.

 Students, however, should always confirm how each college’s course will be accepted for transfer credit at a particular four-year college or university, as course requirements may change, and courses may be modified and added to or deleted from the C-ID database.
-Students can consult the ASSIST database at assist.org to find out how each college’s course will be accepted, but will find it more efficient, convenient, and helpful to check with a counselor to determine how C-ID courses fit into their educational plans for transfer.
+Students can consult the ASSIST database at assist.org to find out how each college’s course will be accepted, but will find it more efficient, convenient, and helpful to check with a counselor to determine how C-ID courses fit into their education plans for transfer.